Hundreds of thousands watch two popes become saints

 Relics of each man - a container of blood from John Paul II and skin from John XXIII - were placed near the altar.

-The crowd stretched back along Via della Conciliazione, the broad, half-kilometre boulevard that starts at the Tiber River.
+The crowd stretched back along Via della Conciliazione, the broad, half-kilometer boulevard that starts at the Tiber River.

 The Mass was also attended by former Pope Benedict, who last year became the first pontiff in six centuries to step down.